 * EZtrak Factory Line

 The EZTrak line stopped us shutter bugs in our tracks.
 It was at the end of this line that a chunk of Deere’s How We Run commercial was shot.
-Unlike the other equipment we saw – the EZTraks (or Zs as they are called) are designed with one purpose and only one purpose in mind … these are lawn cutting machines.
+Unlike their other equipment, the EZTraks (or Zs as they are called) have one purpose and only one purpose in mind.
+These are lawn cutting machines.
 Released by Deere initially in 2007, only after extensive trial and error used to minimize cost.

 * X700 Signature Series Factory Line